hexadeciman/SSH-SCP-client/README.md

 SSH-SCP-client
 ==============

-Simple program for using ssh/scp with python, very useful for scripting things (e.g deploying a project on a server) with ssh.
+Simple program for using ssh/scp with python

+##Use Case:
+Automatically deploy a project on a ssh server

 ###These scripts allows you to: